adamstraube/iotDashboard/readme.md

 [Work in progress]

-Central location to log data from IOT devices.
+Central location to manage and log data from IOT devices.

 To run locally with docker-compose:
 - Clone this repository